cyroxx/SAR-Server/docu/installation.md

 ### Step 1: Get the Source Code:

-You can download https://github.com/sea-watch/SAR-Server/archive/master.zip and unzip it in your www or htdocs folder.

-Or just clone this Repo
+Clone `https://github.com/sea-watch/SAR-Server.git` or download `https://github.com/sea-watch/SAR-Server/archive/master.zip` into your webserver root directory (e.g. `htdocs`).

-### Step 2: Use Composer to install dependencies
+### Step 2: Install dependencies

 Laravel utilizes [Composer](http://getcomposer.org/) to manage its dependencies.
-First, download a copy of the composer.phar.
-Once you have the PHAR archive, you can either keep it in your local project directory or move to usr/local/bin to use it globally on your system.
+Please follow [these instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) to install Composer.

-On Windows, you can use the Composer [Windows installer](https://getcomposer.org/Composer-Setup.exe).
+After installing Composer, you can install the dependencies like so:

-Enter the admin/ directory and run:

     composer dump-autoload
     composer install --no-scripts

 ### Step 3: Create a Database on your Server with uft8_general_ci
 ### Step 4: Update the .env file to your local settings

 ### Step 5: Generate Application Key

 Laravel needs an application key.
 In order to generate it, switch to the admin directory and type:

     php artisan key:generate

-### Step 5: DB Migration
+### Step 6: Migrating the database

-Go to the admin directory and type
+In the project's root directory, the following two commands will (1) run all database migrations and (2) populate the database with example data.

     php artisan migrate
     php artisan db:seed

+If you had already populated the database before and want to recreate the database from scratch, you can run

+    php artisan migrate:refresh

 ### Step 6: Change URLS